 Youth Justice Homelessness Assistance Program

-The program can also provide six weeks intensive interim response for young people who are released on remission, and it can assist the young person to be linked to homelessness services and other support services within six weeks of
+The program can also provide up-to six weeks intensive interim response for young people who exit custody and require assistance to be linked to homelessness services and other support services.

 Program support includes:

 - Referrals and linkages to homeless services

 - General information and assistance regarding homelessness and housing

 To be eligible the applicant:

 - Likely to be homeless once they exit custody

 Referrals must come from Youth Justice.
 External agencies cannot refer to YJHA.